rdned/DVAE/README.md

 ```

 * example/test.py:
-   * Loads the the example file, instantiates the model (with config), and runs a short train and eval pass for a list of training sizes.
+   * Loads the example file, instantiates the model (with config), and runs a short train and eval pass for a list of training sizes.

 If you adapt your own dataset:
-   * Ensure X and y arrays are aligned and that y contains binary labels (0/1).
+   * Ensure X and labels arrays are aligned and that labels contain binary labels (0/1).

 ## Configuration